aybeedee/starter-unity-project/README.md

 # starter-unity-project
-a starter unity project for learning purposes
+A starter unity project for learning purposes